Comprehensive Samsung QN85C TV Review and TV Comparisons

 Movies sound spacious, and the Object Tracking Sound Plus feature enhances dialogue and sound effects’ direction across the screen.
 You can increase the volume significantly without compression, although the built-in speakers lack bass.

-Sound mode options are limited to Standard and Amplify, with Amplify boosting sound across the frequency range for increased volume and clarity.
-To unlock the best audio experience, consider pairing the QN85C with a Dolby Atmos soundbar, particularly a Samsung Q- or S-Series model, to utilize the Q-Symphony feature.
+Sound mode options are limited to Standard and Amplify.
+Amplify boosts sound across the frequency range for increased volume and clarity.
+To unlock the best audio experience, pair the QN85C with a Dolby Atmos soundbar.
+Choose particularly a Samsung Q- or S-Series model.
+This allows you to utilize the Q-Symphony feature.

 Design FeaturesCharacteristics